24 releases (14 stable)

 The way, how the protocol spreads the data:

 The protocol routes the packets in the most dumb way.
 It spereads the packet in the way, similar to the spread of the atenuating wave in the pool.
 It means, that all near devices, that can catch the packet - cathes it.
-Then the device's router - determines if the packet is reached it's destination or has to be transitted further with decrease of lifetime value of the packet.
-Once lifetime value is reached zero during routing - the packet gets destroyed by the exact device which currently routes it.
+Then the device's router - determines if the packet is reached it's destination or the packet has to be transitted further into the network with decrease of lifetime value.
+Lifetime is decreased only during re-transition.
+Once lifetime value is reached zero during routing - the packet gets destroyed by the exact device which currently transits it.

 The packets, that were just sent by user by send_to_exact, broadcast, send_ping_pong or send_with_transaction method in the device, which performs the operation - that packets bypasses routing and are sent directly into sending queue, and then into the ether.
 It means that lifetime of the packet is not decreased by the router of the device.
 So the message can be sent even with lifetime set to 0, anyway it will be transmitted in the ether for the first time.
 Sending of packets from the queues happends during call of update method.